What happens next? Information for kids about separation and divorce

 "I’d go to my dad’s house and I’d miss my mom; at my mom’s I missed my dad.
 When it first happens you are so sad, you cry.
 My mom asked me how I felt about it but I was too mad and too sad to answer."

+"It got better, but then my dad got remarried and everything changed again.
+My dad’s new wife wasn’t as much fun."
 That was two years ago.
 Jacques says it’s different now.
 "I sort of have two of everything — two homes and different things at both places.
 I collect stuffed animals but I keep them all at my mom’s.
-At my dad’s house, I collect DVDs and computer games.
-It’s awesome having two homes and two birthday parties.
-I’m special in two places now!"
+At my dad’s house, I collect board games.
+I get to have a birthday party at both homes which is awesome.”

 Today, Jacques finds things he likes about both homes.
-On bad days, he can tell you a lot about what’s wrong.
-On the days he finds the different rules and the different houses too much, he tells himself or his younger sister, Ami, "You get used to it.
+But on bad days, he can tell you a lot about what’s wrong.
+On the days he finds the different rules and the different houses too much, he tells himself or his younger sister, Camille, "You get used to it.
 Just think of the good parts."

 Most kids want and need to be a part of their parents' lives and to have a place in their homes as they are growing up — whether the parents live alone, whether they remarry and have new children, or whether they go back home to live with their own parents.

 No matter what the living arrangements are, your parents are always your parents.

 Malaika lived weekdays with her mom and her mom’s new partner.
 Her dad worked out of town.
 When her dad came back on the weekends, she lived with him.
 "It doesn’t bother me because I know that I will see them both and it’s been that way as long as I can remember," Malaika explained.
 "I used to bring an overnight bag to school.
 Now, it’s just easier to leave things in both places."